-The Tehuamixtle Bay or as locals call it, "Tehua", is well known for its clear waters, lobsters, shellfish and other sea bounty.
+The Tehuamixtle Bay or as locals call it, "Tehua", is well known for its clear waters, lobsters, shellfish and other sea bounties.

-It is an ideal location for kayaking, snorkeling, boat rides or just basking in the sun.
+It is an ideal location for kayaking, snorkelling, boat rides or just basking in the sun.

 Depending on the season you'll be able to see dolphins, manta rays or sea turtles.
 There's also a hidden beach nearby known to locals as the "little beach of love".

 By sea, some 30 minutes northward (as if going back to Puerto Vallarta), you'll arrive at "Los Morros", a rocky sea formation, both a famous diving spot and very productive for the local fishermen.
 There's a sunken ship in the middle of the bay that could be interesting for those that enjoy skin diving or scuba diving.

 Another attraction of Tehuamixtle is the oysters.
 Since 2005, residents have worked cooperatively to respond to the demand for the local oysters but still protect their local natural resources.
 There is also a sea turtle preserve in the area.

 Tehuamixtle has three restaurants on the seashore: Liz Adriana, Cande's and La Galleta.
 Among the menu items, you'll find are the well-known stone oysters (ostiones de piedra), fresh fish (pescado fresco), aguachile and shrimp ceviche that are all absolutely delicious.